ats-lang/ATS-CodeBook/RECIPE/README.md

 This example is meant to be directly compared with [ReadFromSTDIN](./ReadFromSTDIN).
-While the code in this one does essentially the same as that of [ReadFromSTDIN](./ReadFromSTDIN), it is written is a different style, which greatly stresses the use of combinators in functional programming.
+While the code in this one does essentially the same as that of [ReadFromSTDIN](./ReadFromSTDIN), it is written in a different style, which greatly stresses the use of combinators in functional programming.

 ## [WordFreqCount](./WordFreqCount)

 This example gives a stream-based implementation that counts words in a given on-line source and then sort these words according to they frequencies.
+It also explains a bit about using an npm-based package in ATS.